JuliaMolSim/PseudoPotentialData.jl/docs/src/index.md

 ## Basic usage

-For example, the following code automatically downloads the pseudopotential file of the [stringent pseudodojo](http://www.pseudo-dojo.org/) pseudopotential for LDA pseudopotentials (referred to by the identifier `dojo.nc.sr.lda.v0_4_1.standard.upf`) and places the full path to the downloaded pseudopotential file into the `filename` variable:
+For example, the following code automatically downloads the pseudopotential file of the [standard pseudodojo](http://www.pseudo-dojo.org/) pseudopotential for LDA pseudopotentials (referred to by the identifier `dojo.nc.sr.lda.v0_4_1.standard.upf`) and places the full path to the downloaded pseudopotential file into the `filename` variable: